Prophet-5: Successors and emulations

 Smith's companies released several synthesizers with the Prophet name, including the Pro-One, the Prophet VS, the Prophet '08 and the Prophet-6.
 They also released samplers, such as the Prophet 2000 and the Prophet 3000.
 In 2020, Sequential announced a new version of the Prophet-5, the Rev 4.
 It adds features including USB and MIDI connectivity, velocity and aftertouch sensitivity, polyphonic glide, and two sets of filters.
 Sequential also announced a new Prophet-10 Rev 4, a ten-voice version of the Prophet-5 Rev 4.

 Bowen provided consultation for Native Instruments during the development of the Pro 5 software synthesizer emulation, released in 1999.
 It was followed by the Pro 52 in 2000 and the Pro 53 in 2003.
 Bowen also provided consultation for Creamware for their 2003 software emulations, the Prophet and Prophet Plus.
 Arturia, U-he and Softube released emulations in 2006, 2018 and 2023.

-Other hardware clones include the upcoming Behringer Pro-16 (prototype revealed at NAMM 2025), and PikoPiko Factory's open-source Profree-4, released in 2022.
+Other hardware clones include the Behringer Pro-16 (prototype revealed at NAMM 2025), and PikoPiko Factory's open-source Profree-4, released in 2022.